Should I enroll in Foundations of Biology? My high school course was accelerated and I think I'm prepared.

 If I am interested in medical school, should I enroll in both Organic Chemistry and Physics?

 Yes, medical schools mandate that their incoming students have taken both Organic Chemistry and Physics, both with laboratory.
 Note, however, that some medical schools now require Biochemistry in place of Organic II, so plan carefully and consult with your advisor, your dean, and the pre-med advisor.

 If I am interested in graduate school, what additional courses should I take?

 The requirements for graduate school vary dramatically according to the program that you're interested in, so consult with your faculty advisor for specifics.
 However, many molecular programs (e.g., in biochemistry or developmental biology) look for organic chemistry and physics while programs in ecology and evolution look for statistics.

 I am a sophomore and would like to take Organic Chemistry, but maybe not this year.
 Can I wait and enroll in it next year?

-Yes, you can take Organic next year, as long as you are not interested in taking Biochemistry in your second year (Organic Chemistry I is a pre-requisite for Biochemistry, BIOL-151).
+Yes, you can take Organic as a junior, as long as you are not interested in taking Biochemistry in your second year (Organic Chemistry I is a pre-requisite for Biochemistry, BIOL-151).
 Additionally, some courses may require Biochemistry as a pre-requisite; so plan your program carefully.